Protect your iPhone against spyware with Avast One

 Opt out of Voice Information to disable voice control.

 The steps outlined above will help you gain control over your connected home and stop smart TVs spying on you.
-Now, check your entire Wi-Fi network for security holes with Avast Free Antivirus.
+Now, check your entire network and all your devices for security holes with Avast One.